Draw stairs in 3D easily with IRONCAD Steel Stairs

 Step

-In the third section, you can select the type of steps, their size, the offset in relation to the side parts, and the minimum rise between steps (or, slightly above, specify the number of steps).
-The info icon allows you to display a diagram for the correct dimensioning of the staircase.
+In the third section, you can select the type of steps, their size, the offset in relation to the side parts, and the minimum step height between the steps (or – slightly above – "force" the number of steps).
+Via the info icon, you can display a diagram for the correct dimensioning of the staircase.

 Landing

-The fourth section is used to set the rest plane.
+The fourth section is used to set up a simple mezzanine floor.
 Here you can select the type (straight, right, left, or centered) and specify its size.

 Search paths for files

-The first icon at the top left of the dialog box opens the settings for the folders in the Steel Stair Library, where you can save custom components such as side parts, steps, landings, and railings.
+The first icon at the top left of the dialog box opens the settings for the folders in the Ståltrapps library, where you can save custom components such as stringers, steps, mezzanine floors, and railings, as well as kick plates.

 Use and create your own steel profiles